GabrielNetSec/GabrielNetSec/README.md

 Telecommunications | Cybersecurity | Network Automation

 I am a Network Engineer with experience in Telecommunications, Networking, Cybersecurity, and DevOps.
-Skilled in planning, implementing, and managing large-scale networks, including mobile networks, ISPs, and cloud systems.
-Proficient in network automation with Python and experience in IP networking and Project Management.
+Skilled in planning, implementing, and managing large-scale networks, including mobile networks, ISP infrastructure, and Cloud systems.
+Proficient in network automation with Python and experience in coding and Project Management.

 Recognized for problem-solving, adaptability, and leadership, I thrive under pressure, delivering high-quality results.
 Currently pursuing a Master of Engineering in Telecommunications and Information Security (MTIS) at the University of Victoria (UVic) - Canada.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a DevSecOps Analyst Or Pentest Engineer.

 ## Skills